Ayushman-Pyne/Obsidian-Brain/01 - Projects/CS50X/Week 1 - C.md

 4. Submit one of:
     - [Cash](https://cs50.harvard.edu/x/2024/psets/1/cash/), if feeling less comfortable
     - [Credit](https://cs50.harvard.edu/x/2024/psets/1/credit/), if feeling more comfortable
+For the full questions click on the links.
 #### 1. Hello, World

 This was a Very Easy intro program.